 EventLog Analyzer is a log management tool that provides a solution for organizations who not only have multiple SQL Servers to configure, but also need to monitor activity on these servers.
 EventLog Analyzer automatically discovers SQL Servers in your network and displays them in a list; from there, you can decide which ones need to be audited.

 It also provides a plethora of predefined reports that select essential information from your SQL Servers' log data to pinpoint events that may need your attention.
 EventLog Analyzer automatically collects activity logs from SQL Servers and helps you make sense of the information stored there.
 You can drill down and filter reports, customize alerts, perform log searches, and archive logs for powerful and effective management of SQL Servers—all while sticking to your budget.

 Key features of EventLog Analyzer:

 - Privileged user activity analysis: Detect unauthorized access with successful and failed logon reports, keep track of permission and authority changes, identify the most frequent accesses, and more.

-- Server object change tracking: Track user activity with reports on the creation, deletion, and modification of several server-level objects, such as server roles, server audit objects, server audit specification objects, and more.
+- SQL Server object change tracking: Track user activity with reports on creation, deletion, and modification of several server-level objects, such as server roles, server audit objects, and server audit specification objects.

 - SQL Server activity monitoring: Monitor server activity such as server startups and shutdowns, backup and recovery, SQL trace activity, and more.

-- Server event trend analysis: Analyze MS SQL server activity over time.
+- Server event trend analysis: Analyze SQL Server activity over time.